-A more detailed breakdown of the KBC Bank Group's loan portfolio, including information on impairments, can be found on pages 49 and following of KBC Bank's 2021 Annual Report and the impact of the Coronavirus crisis can be found in Note 1.4 of the consolidated financial statements to KBC Bank's 2021 Annual Report.
-More information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found on page 56 of KBC Bank's 2021 Annual Report.
-KBC Bank's 2021 Annual Report is incorporated by reference into this Base Prospectus as set out in the section entitled "DOCUMENTS INCORPORATED BY REFERENCE" on page 171 and following of this Base Prospectus.
+A more detailed breakdown of the KBC Bank Group's loan portfolio, including information on impairments, can be found on pages 51 and following of KBC Bank's 2022 Annual Report.
+More information on impairments and the impact of the war in Ukraine and of the coronavirus crisis can be found in Note 1.4 ("Impact of the coronavirus crisis") of the consolidated financial statements to KBC Bank's 2022 Annual Report and in KBC Group's 2Q2023 extended quarterly report1.
+More information on credit risks relating to trading book securities, counterparty risk of derivatives and government securities can be found on page 56 of KBC Bank's 2022 Annual Report.
+KBC Bank's 2022 Annual Report is incorporated by reference into this Base Prospectus as set out in the Section "DOCUMENTS INCORPORATED BY REFERENCE" on page 161 and following of this Base Prospectus.